 The law landscape is transforming as rapidly as any other business segment.
 Though bound by tradition and precedent, legal service providers are experiencing pressure through disruptive new business models and the changing expectations of its workforce.
 This also applies to the venerable institution of barristers’ chambers and the clerking system.
-The barrister clerk system needs to adapt and embrace change to contribute and remain relevant as the law environment evolves.
+How does the barrister clerk system adapt and embrace change to contribute and remain relevant as the law environment evolves?
 This paper discusses what we see as the major influencers of change and the challenges faced by the clerking fraternity.

 Pressure is now being applied to BigLaw firms from their clients to demonstrate value for money.
-Other options are now available, including NewLaw firms and the Big 4 accounting firms, which now employ more lawyers than traditional law firms.
+Other options are now available, including NewLaw firm models and the Big 4 accounting firms, which now employ more lawyers than traditional law firms.

 As outlined by Dr George Beaton in his paper “How to recognise a NewLaw Firm”, the following distinctions are offered over traditional legal services:

 - Alternative fee arrangements, with Fixed Fee being the norm

 - Desire to streamline processes to maximise output largely driven by technology